TheRoboticsClub/colab-gsoc2019-Srinivasan_Vijayraghavan/docs/README.md

 ## Introduction
 WebSim is a web-based robot simulator.
 It is used as a tool for learning robot programming.
 WebSim is currently programmable through JavaScript.
 This project aims to support programming the simulator in python3 by building a transpiler that targets JavaScript.

+You can find the demo of how this tool is used with WebSim2D [here] (https://www.youtube.com/watch?v=P-XVfV88BJo).

+The code is available [here] (https://github.com/JdeRobot/PyOnBrowser).

 <a name = "People_Involved"/>

 ## People Involved